kaushav07/food_animation_app/README.md

-# 🍰 Food Animation App – Cheesecake Edition
+# 🍰 Food Animation App

 A Flutter-based food animation app that showcases different **cheesecake recipes** with smooth animations and a clean user interface.
 The app focuses on visual storytelling of food, making recipes engaging and fun to explore.